thomazbastiaanssen/Volatility/README.md

 dataset described in more detail here:
 <https://doi.org/10.1016/j.psyneuen.2020.105047>

-The method presented here is differs only marginally from the one used there.
+The method presented here is differs only incidentally from the one used there (namely in terms of how zeroes were imputed before CLR-transformation).

 ``` r
 #install and load volatility library